MOohTus/ODAMNet/docs/source/pages/approaches/methods_overview.rst

     : Overview of the three implemented approaches

-Moreover, the approaches are open to **external input files** provided by yourself (g.e. target genes file instead of chemicals file, pathways and/or processes etc ...).
+Moreover, the approaches are open to **external input files** provided by yourself (e.g. target genes file instead of chemicals file, pathways and/or processes etc ...).
 Take a look at :ref:`usecase2`, if you want to use your own input files.

 References